About Elklan

 • 2015

-Following the success of CFSe in primary schools, a further grant was received from the Department for Education to pilot Talking Matters, our CFSe programme for Early Years settings.
+Following the success of CFS in primary schools, a further grant was received from the Department for Education to pilot Talking Matters, our CFS programme for Early Years settings.

 PINECLElklan was invited to be part of PINECL, an EU-funded project designed to equip parents to be educators of their peers.
 We provided the information parents need to know to help their children develop their speech, language and communication skills.
 A parents' curriculum was produced, accredited by Ascentis through Elklan, and many parents across Europe were helped to develop their skills and knowledge.